 Now we have a proper date and time format.
 With this format, anybody can understand the date and time format.

 Volatile in Nature:

-As you can see in the first example we got the time result as 5:03:35 and in the second example we go the result as 17:19:02.
-So this shows that NOW function is a volatile function which changes every second.
+As you can see in the first example we got the time result as 5:03:35 and in the second example, we go the result as 17:19:02.
+So this shows that the NOW function is a volatile function that changes every second.

 Alternative to Timer Function in VBA

-Use below code to calculate the time taken by your code.
+Use the below code to calculate the time taken by your code.

 Sub TotalDuration() Dim k As Date k = Now ' ' 'Enter your code here ' ' ' MsgBox "Total Time Taken by the macro to complete the task is : " & _ Format((Now - k), "HH:MM:SS") End Sub